Hebrew Bible

 2. Abraham & Sarah

-The Jewish people’s original matriarch and patriarch, Sarah and Abraham, appear in the Bible as an already longtime married couple who are endlessly devoted to each other.
+The Jewish people’s original matriarch and patriarch, Sarah and Abraham, appear in the Hebrew Bible as an already longtime married couple who are endlessly devoted to each other.
 They spent the first few decades of their married life childless, before they miraculously had Isaac when already elderly, which arguably drew them closer together and made them each other’s only family for years.

 God also tells Abraham to listen to Sarah and respect her feelings.
 As a result, Abraham asks the servant Hagar and the son he had with her, Ishmael, to leave the household because their presence upsets Sarah.
 While this is a complicated episode and it’s difficult to not feel sorry for Hagar and Ishmael, we are taught that Sarah is to be Abraham’s ultimate priority.